($1,147) Cost of Moving From Kentucky to Mississippi

 How much does it cost to move from Kentucky to Mississippi?

-The table below lays out average cost ranges when moving from Kentucky to Mississippi for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Kentucky to Mississippi for different moving services depending on the size of your home.

 Move size Moving company Moving container Rental truck

 *These price ranges are a rough estimate based on 593 miles and historical averages.
-The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect the final cost of your move.
+The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect your final costs.

 There are many factors that influence Kentucky moving costs.
 The cost to move from Kentucky to Mississippi will depend on these factors: